opendaylight/docs/docs/user-guide/authentication-and-authorization-services.rst

 ::

-    # ODL provides a few LDAP implementations, which are disabled out of the box.
+    # OpenDaylight provides a few LDAP implementations, which are disabled out of the box.
     # ODLJndiLdapRealm includes authorization functionality based on LDAP elements
     # extracted through and LDAP search.
 This requires a bit of knowledge about
     # how your LDAP system is setup.
 An example is provided below: